coreinfrastructure/best-practices-badge/doc/criteria.md

 *Other security issues*

+- <a name="hardening">
+  It is SUGGESTED that hardening mechanisms be used so software defects are less likely to result in security vulnerabilities.
+  Hardening mechanisms may include
+  HTTP headers like Content Security Policy (CSP), compiler flags to mitigate attacks
+  (such as -fstack-protector), or compiler flags to eliminate undefined behavior,
+  For our purposes least privilege is not considered a hardening mechanism (least privilege is important, but separate).
+  <sup>[<a href="#hardening">hardening</a>]</sup>
 - <a name="no_leaked_credentials"></a>The public repositories
   MUST NOT leak a valid private credential
   (e.g., a working password or private key) that is intended to limit